zifengcheng/UTOS/README.md

-# UTOS
+# A Unified Target-Oriented Sequence-to-Sequence Model for Emotion-Cause Pair Extraction

-This repo contains the code of the following paper:
+This repo contains the code of our paper:

 A Unified Target-Oriented Sequence-to-Sequence Model for Emotion-Cause Pair Extraction